yks777/qwen-studio-linux/README.md

 - On launch, a **profile picker** window appears where you can **create**, **rename**, **delete** and **launch** profiles.
 - Each profile stores its own login (cookies), `localStorage` and WebView data in an isolated directory: `~/.config/qwen-studio-linux/profiles/<id>/`.
+- **Categories** — tag a profile with a category; the picker shows filter tabs ("All", "Uncategorized" and one pill per category) to group and filter your profiles.
+- **Icons** — choose one of 8 built-in icons; it is shown on the profile card and its category tab.
+- **Search** — filter profiles by name using the search box in the picker.
+- **Reorder** — drag a profile card by its handle to reorder it; reordering is disabled while a search query or category filter is active.
 - Multiple profiles can run **simultaneously**, each in its own window.
 - The **Perfils** submenu in the app menu lets you open the picker, switch between profiles, and create new ones.